Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

  </html>
 ```

-This will cause an error.
-We can fix this error, but doing the following.
+The previous code will cause an error.
+We can fix this error by doing the following.

 ```html